elastic/apm-pipeline-library/vars/README.md

 * method: what kind of request.
 Default 'POST' when using the data parameter.
 Optional.
 * data: Data to post to the API.
 Pass as a Map.
 * noCache: whether to force the API call without the already cached data if any.
 Default false.
+* failNever: NEVER fail the step, regardless of step result

 [Github REST API](https://developer.github.com/v3/)